TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 If you have a query in regards to the processing of your personal information, please contact our Data Protection Officer directly at Privacy.Officer@ft.com.

-The Financial Times Ltd
+The Financial Times Limited
-Registered Office: Number One Southwark Bridge, London SE1 9HL, UK
+Registered Office: Bracken House, 1 Friday Street, London, EC4M 9BT, United Kingdom
-Registered Number: 227590
+Registered Number: 00227590

 Changes to this Privacy Policy

-This policy is effective from 14/05/2018.
+This policy is effective from 14 May 2018.

 Any changes we may make to this privacy policy will be posted on this page.
 If changes are significant, we may choose to notify you by email or to clearly indicate on our home page that the policy has been updated.